-Results - The Department maintains communications network diagrams for the CCF, including Transmission Control Protocol/Internet Protocol (TCP/IP) and Systems Network Architecture (SNA) networks.
+Results - The Department maintains communications network diagrams for the CCF, including

+Transmission Control Protocol/Internet Protocol (TCP/IP) and Systems Network Architecture (SNA) networks.
 The Department also maintains Local and Wide Area Network (LAN/WAN) diagrams.

-The CCF maintains network diagrams, which document the host-to-mainframe connections, network control program connections, State agency users, and the SNA network interconnects to both State and private sector data centers.
-The TCP/IP network diagram documents direct connections for State agency users, as well as connections via the frame relay network to the Department's Internet network.
+In addition, the Department maintains diagrams documenting the host-to-mainframe connections, network control program connections, State agency users, and the SNA network interconnects to both State and private sector data centers.

 The Department has established an Intranet site to communicate training and other information to user agency Telecommunications Coordinators, audio-conferencing users, and video-conferencing users.
-Additionally, memos are distributed periodically to user agency Telecommunications Coordinators.
-We reviewed copies of telecommunications-related memos and notices distributed during fiscal year 2004, and it appears memos and notices were disseminated on a regular basis.
+Additionally, memorandums are distributed periodically to user agency Telecommunications Coordinators.
+We reviewed telecommunications-related memos and notices distributed during fiscal year 2005, and it appears memos and notices were disseminated on a regular basis.